Mogalrajapuram Caves: Description

 The Cave II is in the south side of the Shivalayam hill in Vijayawada, and is the most evolved of five Mogalrajapuram caves.
 It has a more elaborate front court that was created by cutting out about 9 meters of rock.
 The facade consists of two pillars and two pilasters.
 Inside is a rectangular mandapa supported by four pillars and two pilasters.
 The mandapa leads to three sanctums.

 The front is flanked by two dvarapalas (damaged).
 They are in tribhanga-pose, both equipped with Shaiva motifs.
 Between them are two pillars, square at their ends and octagonal between.
 Three gavaskas decorate the top of the facade.
 The nasika kudus, vyalamukhas and sakti-dvaja artwork can readily traced.
 The entablatures here include playful elephants, lions, bulls and mythical fused animals.
 Inside the damaged stambha torana, at the top of the rock face is a Tandava Shiva (dancing Shiva).
 It is damaged, but three items can be identified – the damaru, the parasu and the trisula.
 A notable aspect of this dancing Shiva and Naga (snake) is that it reflects the Odisha-tradition; it was likely carved by a shilpin from Odisha.
 This iconic style of Nataraja becomes a standard relief on the sukanasi or the ceiling in the Eastern Chalukyan temples of later times.

 The facade pillars are notable for their upper shadurams with 7th-century Vaishnava artwork.
 In particular, one shows Krishna with Putana legend, another showing Krishna with Kuvalayapida elephant legend, while a third shown Kaliya-damana legend of Krishna.
-Thus, like other parts of India, Chalukyan artists were reverentially including Shaiva and Vaishnava themes within the same temple before the 7th-century.
+Thus, like other parts of India, Chalukyan artists were reverentially including Shaiva and Vaishnava themes within the same temple before the 7th century.
 The steps between the pillars lead into the mandapa inside.
 It is small, yet suffices for few families of devotees inside the temple.
 The three sanctums are dedicated to the Hindu trinity – Brahma, Shiva and Vishnu.
 The central sanctum is provided with a circular monolithic linga-pitha.
 The statues of Brahma and Vishnu are missing.

-On the western wall is a niche, likely a secondary shrine for a unknown deity.
+On the western wall is a niche, likely a secondary shrine for an unknown deity.
 This is now empty.
 Outside, however, near one of the dvarapala is a niche where the profile of a valampuri Ganesha can be traced.
 He has a broken tusk in one of his hands and of course, a bowl of sweet modaka in another.